Phone / WhatsApp :+86 15868721920

 Key FactorDescription

 Material ChoiceStainless steel ensures durability and compatibility.
+Use 316L/duplex when corrosion risk justifies it (see Nickel Institute PDF).

-Performance NeedsConsider operating conditions and maintenance.
+Performance NeedsConsider operating conditions, cleanability, and inspection/maintenance reality.

 FAQ